coursera-dl/coursera-dl/README.md

     Specify download path:       coursera-dl -n --path=C:\Coursera\Classes\ comnetworks-002 Display help:                coursera-dl --help

-    Note: Some of the options like `-sf` and `-f` may not work with on-demand course.
+**Note:** Some of the options like `-sf` and `-f` may not work with on-demand courses.
 Downloading on-demand courses are mutually exclusive with regular courses.

     Maintain a list of classes in a dir:
       Initialize:              mkdir -p CURRENT/{class1,class2,..classN}